Getting to Know Your Inner Critic: How Internal Family Systems Therapy Creates Lasting Change

 Beginning Your Journey

+If the idea of getting to know your inner critic resonates with you, Internal Family Systems therapy might be the path you've been looking for.
 Many of my clients in Philadelphia come to me exhausted from years of battling themselves.
 They've tried to think their way out of self-criticism, push through perfectionism, or simply ignore the harsh inner voice.
 None of it has worked.
-IFS offers a different way, one based on connection rather than combat, understanding rather than override.
+IFS offers a different way where you seek to understand your inner critic rather than fight it.

 You don't have to keep living at war with yourself.
 Another way is possible.